quotient-im/Quaternion/BUILDING.md

     and Visual Studio 2017 (Windows) are the oldest officially supported.
 - Any build system that works with CMake should be fine:
   GNU Make, ninja (any platform), NMake, jom (Windows) are known to work.
-- optionally, libQuotient 0.6 development files (from your package management system), or prebuilt libQuotient (see "Getting the source code" above).
+- optionally, libQuotient 0.6.x development files (from your package management system), or prebuilt libQuotient (see "Getting the source code" above). libQuotient 0.7 (in development as of this writing) is not compatible with Quaternion 0.0.95.
 - optionally (but strongly recommended), [QtKeychain](https://github.com/frankosterfeld/qtkeychain) to store access tokens in libsecret keyring or similar providers.